 But dawn came and the tsunami warnings were still in effect.
 Penny had moved from trying to sleep on uncomfortable bleachers to resting in the back of her rental car.
 At 8 am, Penny and Chris tried to get to the wharf, but the police had blocked all roads and there was no possibility of getting down to the water's edge.
 Reluctantly, the team moved back to the evacuation center.

-Penny, Chris and Jim talked and they decided to see if the restrictions would be lifted later in the day.
+Penny, Chris and Dickson talked and they decided to see if the restrictions would be lifted later in the day.
 But every minute they delayed the start, the weather continued to deteriorate.
 All the months of planning that had gone into picking the right time and place to start the swim had gone out the window.
 With no sleep and plans gone awry, it was remarkable how confident Penny still remained in her training and her team.

 By 9 am, the authorities had lifted vehicular travel restrictions and granted access to the wharf.
 Penny and her crew raced down to the shoreline to witness the continued surge from the tsunamis that had broadsided all the islands of Japan.
 The energy stored up between the islands was evident wherever one looked upon the shoreline.
-Yet, despite these ominous signs, Penny and crew boarded Jim's Kihei Boy escort boat and drove full throttle to the start as Penny prepared on the rocking boat.
+Yet, despite these ominous signs, Penny and crew boarded Dickson's Kihei Boy escort boat and drove full throttle to the start as Penny prepared on the rocking boat.

 As they reached Laau Point on the westernmost point of Molokai Island with Oahu a full 26 miles away, the winds slapped them in the face and threw a relentless stream of whitecaps at them.
 For once, worry was finally etched on the veneer of Penny's face.
 But she applied layers and layers of sunscreen and lanolin to protect her face and went through her normal stretching regimen and preparations.